Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/ldap/ConfigureLDAP2.md

 ## Getting Started

-When to use this option: Connecting to an LDAP Directory Server is useful if your Users and Groups are managed in a corporate directory and you want to delegate the responsibility of managing user access of the application to your corporate directory administrators.
+Connecting to a LDAP directory server is useful if you manage users and groups in a corporate directory, and you want to delegate the responsibility of managing user access of the application to your corporate directory administrators.

 LDAP configuration is performed by the System Administrator and requires creating two groups to be used by Contrast.